ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ![Figure 6.
 Client Cert Chain](images/client-cert.png)

-Because client certificates are managed by RavenDB directly and not through any PKI infrastructure <strong>this is perfectly acceptable</strong>.
+Because client certificates are managed by RavenDB directly and not through any PKI infrastructure **this is perfectly acceptable**.
 Authenticating a client certificate is done explicitly by looking for the thumbprint in the registered certificates list in the server and not by validating the chain of trust.

 {PANEL/}